Francesco2035/IngSw-Project-2025/README.md

 To run the project you will need to:

 * Navigate to the following directory: out/artifacts/Galaxy_Trucker_jar
-* Execute the following command in the terminal to start the server: java "-Djava.rmi.server.hostname=[your_ip_address]" -jar '.\Galaxy_Trucker-1.0-SNAPSHOT.jar' server
+* Execute the following command in the terminal to start the server: java "-Djava.rmi.server.hostname=[your_ip_address]" -jar .\Galaxy_Trucker-1.0-SNAPSHOT.jar server
-* And for the client: java "-Djava.rmi.server.hostname=[your_ip_address]" -jar '.\Galaxy_Trucker-1.0-SNAPSHOT.jar' client
+* And for the client: java "-Djava.rmi.server.hostname=[your_ip_address]" -jar .\Galaxy_Trucker-1.0-SNAPSHOT.jar client
 * The next step for the client is following the instruction on screen to reach the game homepage
-* NB: the command for Linux doesn't use "", while for MacOs either way is viable.

 ## UML diagrams